-STEP five: theme and plugin setup
+STEP SIX: theme and plugin setup

 To log in to your new website you’ll need to go to http://yourdomainname.com/wp-admin and enter your user name and password.

-This logs you in to your WordPress dashboard.
+This logs you into your WordPress dashboard.
 From here you can control everything on your WordPress site, like creating pages and categories, writing posts, and changing the appearance.

 After you have selected your theme, click on “Install” and then “Activate” to install and activate it.

 Next, you’ll need to install some recommended plugins.
 Installing a plugin is very similar to installing a theme.
 First, click on Plugins in the left menu and select Add New.
 Use the search box to find the plugin you need.
 Then click “Install” and then “Activate” to install and activate the plugin.

 Here is a list of recommended plugins that you may want to install: